 What you can do in Reading View

 While in Reading View, you’ll see very limited options, with good reason.
 Obviously, you cannot make changes to your document.
-But you can view More options by tapping the three dots at the top.
-So you can still do things like print, share, or export your document.
+But you can view More options by tapping the three dots icon at the top.
+So you can still do things like print, share, find, export, etc.

-Reading View is a wonderful addition to Pages, Numbers, and Keynote.
+Overall, Reading View is a wonderful thing to have in Pages, Numbers, and Keynote.
 No longer will you mistakenly delete text, move an image, or make other accidental changes as you review your documents.